SamuelOUS/SamuelOUS/README.md

 <br align="center">

- 🌱 I’m currently learning Python, Electron and React
+ 🌱 I’m currently learning about good and clean code

-👯 I’m looking to collaborate on front-end and back-end projects
+👯 I’m looking to collaborate on every coding topic i could learn on

  ⚡ What I like to do: I like so much coding, gaming and reading :)